 A. C. What kind of kid were you?

 G.C.
 I was very timid.
 I wanted a brother or a sister that never came.
 I was sensitive, really sensitive.
-My parents were very protective, very loving, gentle, and as I got older the world kind of hit me in the face like a cream pie and I had a first taste of what an evil place it was.
+My parents were very protective, very loving, gentle.
+And as I got older the world kind of hit me in the face like a cream pie.
+So I had a first taste of what an evil place it was.

 A.C.
-I told him I would give him an explanation for why of this question.
+I told him I would give him an explanation for my questions.

 When did you realize that you were different?
-And by different I don’t mean in a negative way, just not ‘part of the crowd’ – because I realized that I was different very early and I was hit in the face pretty soon, so I started paying the consequences of it at a young age.
+And, by different, I don’t mean in a negative way, just not part of the crowd.
+I realized that I was different very early on, and I was hit in the face pretty soon.
+So I started paying the consequences of it at a young age.

 G.C.
 I think I realized I was different at an early age as well…

 A.C.
 And by different I don’t mean bad…

 G.C.
 No, absolutely, I would never consider myself bad, or evil or disobedient.
 But I don’t think I really understood that I was different until I saw how cruel a young child could be.
 See?
 Now you are making me talk about things I don’t want to talk about, you are doing good!